yannvon/cascadeth/data/Cascadeth.md

 ### 04.07

-- [ ] Eliminate cornercase where we add last ack
+- [x] Eliminate cornercase where we add last ack
 - [ ] Decide on what to do if insufficient funds
+  - [ ] First allow acks for insufficient funds transactions
+  - [ ] differentiate between validateAck and validateTx
+- [ ] Check condition on adding discovered ack to pool, if future discovered tx are simply dropped we might not satisfy consistency property, as underlying broadcast has no properties